 - How did you measure the power usage in ‘Linux’?

 Glad you asked!
 It’s called ‘powerstat‘.
-It’s this amazing little utility (designed by Colin King, an Ubuntu developer) that gathers useful data that’s related to power consumption (and debugging) and puts them all into a single screen.
-On Ubuntu based systems, enter the below commands to install it:
+It’s this amazing little utility (designed by Colin King, an Ubuntu developer) that gathers useful data that are related to power consumption (and debugging) and puts them all into a single screen.
+On Ubuntu-based systems, enter the below commands to install it:

 sudo apt update

 sudo apt install powerstat

 Most major ‘Linux’ distributions make it available through their software repositories these days.

 - Are there any ‘Linux’ operating systems you recommend?

 Well, my main operating system these days is Kubuntu 17.10.
 Now I have not reviewed it, but to make a long story short, I love it!
 It’s very easy to install, beginner-friendly, stable, beautiful, power-efficient and easy to use.
 These days I literally laugh at GNOME!
 So if you’re new to ‘Linux’, then I advise you to try Kubuntu or Linux Mint, first (‘Mint’ gives you a couple of desktop choices.
 Go with either the KDE version or with ‘Cinnamon’).

 Then once you get the hang of things, then you can move on to others, that’s the best approach for a beginner.